-I started to write this book in 2015.
-My initial intent was to write a satirical book that stimulated discussion about: broken political systems, greedy Baby Boomers, and our insatiable appetite for raping the planets resources in the name of corporate profit.
+I started to write these books in 2015.
+My initial intent was to write satirical books that stimulated discussion about: broken political systems, greedy Baby Boomers, and our insatiable appetite for raping the planet’s resources in the name of corporate profit.

 The first draft was OK, but something was missing.
-I realized the book needed a focal point or villain in order to be more believable.
-I was going to invent a villain- the book is satirical fiction after all-but then a perfect real life villain decided to run for the highest public office in the USA.
+I realized the books needed a focal point or villain in order to be more believable.
+I was going to invent a villain- the books are satirical fiction after all-but then a perfect real-life villain decided to run for the highest public office in the USA.

-The third draft of the book was written after Mr Trimp won the Republican Party nomination in July 2016.
-I wanted to sound a warning that a major superpower actually came close to electing an arrogant, racist, sexist, entitled, tax evading billionaire.
-It still didn’t seem like a real possibility, but still- I felt like the book could serve as a warning for future generations…
+The third draft of the books was written after Mr Trimp won the Republican Party nomination in July 2016.
+I wanted to sound a warning that a major superpower actually came close to electing an arrogant, racist, sexist, entitled, tax-evading billionaire.
+It still didn’t seem like a real possibility, but still- I felt like my books could serve as a warning for future generations…

-The fourth draft of the book was written after midnight on 8 November 2016.
+The fourth draft of Book 1 (and outlines for Books 2 and 3) was written after midnight on 8 November 2016.
 I spoke to a lot of people who felt and still feel physically ill after this election.
-Although it’s hard to write while vomiting, I really feel like this election result inspired a truly great book.
+Although it’s hard to write while vomiting, I really feel like the election result of 2016 inspired a truly great series.
 As a Canadian, I normally wouldn’t bother to voice my concern about the elected officials in a neighboring country.
 Unless a major superpower with a butt load of nuclear weapons elected the world’s most dangerous leader since Adolph Hitler.
 Then I feel like it’s my duty as a concerned citizen of our planet to voice my concern…

-Here’s a short list of who shouldn’t read the book:
+Here’s a short list of who shouldn’t read the books:

-anyone who owns an assault rifle firing more than 120 rounds in 60 seconds;
+Anyone who owns an assault rifle firing more than 120 rounds in 60 seconds (for my safety) ;

-anyone who might start a war or destroy the environment to maximize profit for their shareholders;
+People who would start a war or destroy the environment to maximize profit for their shareholders; and,

-Here’s a long list of who should read the book:
+Here’s a long list of who should read the books:

 everyone not listed above.